meower-community/Octavia/README.md

 # Octavia
 The not-so-friendly chatbot, a Meower port of Octavia! from Scratch.
-Also a template for Python bots.

 > **Warning**
 >
 > Octavia will not work on the current Meower server as Meower has not been upgraded to use Cloudlink 4.
-Please visit [this branch](https://github.com/meower-media-co/Meower-Server/tree/main-cl4-port) for updates.

 ## Chat with Octavia
 Simply @Octavia in Meower's home page and Octavia will respond!